Accreditation

 Focus on safety

-- This is to ensure that you, the user, understand the risks associated with machine use and the measures to ensure that you operate the machine knowing what not to do as well as what to do.
-We will also ensure that you are able to keep the machine clean and tidy after each use, ready for the next person.
+• This is to make sure that you, the user, understand the risks associated with machine use and the measures to make sure that you operate the machine knowing what not to do as well as what to do.
+We will also make sure that you are able to keep the machine clean and tidy after each use, ready for the next person.

 Focus on expert use